snuids/trafficlights-panel/README.md

 ## Installation

-Copy the dist folder in your plugin directory and rename it to trafficlight.
+Copy the dist folder in your grafana plugin directory and rename it to trafficlight.

 # Screenshots